 Each year, the College of Engineering awards gifts and endowed fellowships to graduate students for academic excellence.
-During the 2018-19 academic year, over $150,000 was awarded to more than 30 students in our graduate programs.
-Students are typically nominated by their departments with the final selection made by a College Awards Committee.
+In previous years, over $150,000 has been awarded to students in our graduate programs.
+Departments nominate students and the final selection made by a College Awards Committee.
 Contact your department advisor for more information regarding annual awards and the selection criteria.

 Learn more about special funding opportunities for new engineering graduate students.
 For national and international fellowship opportunities see the Drexel Fellowships office webpage.